opf/openproject/README.md

     }

 While Google and Heroku are pre-defined you can add arbitrary providers through configuration.
-Those will then may require the host and/or endpoints to be specified depending on whether or not a particular provider adheres to the default endpoint paths or not.
+Those may then require the host and/or endpoints to be specified depending on whether or not a particular provider adheres to the default endpoint paths or not.

     Setting["plugin_openproject_openid_connect"] = {
       "providers" => {